freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

 * the actions consumed by the user strategy

 Both of the FreqAI provided environments inherit from an action/position agnostic environment object called the `BaseEnvironment`, which contains all shared logic.
 The architecture is designed to be easily customized.
 The simplest customization is the `calculate_reward()` (see details [here](#creating-the-reward)).
 However, the customizations can be further extended into any of the functions inside the environment.
 You can do this by simply overriding those functions inside your `MyRLEnv` in the prediction model file.
 Or for more advanced customizations, it is encouraged to create an entirely new environment inherited from `BaseEnvironment`.

+!!!
+Note
+    FreqAI does not provide by default, a long-only training environment.
+However, creating one should be as simple as copy-pasting one of the built in environments and removing the `short` actions (and all associated references to those).